SimeonNedyalkov/Cat-Date-Angular/Cat-Date/README.md

 ## Private part

 When you authenticate as a user login and register disapear and you have a view for the dashboard/the app itself/ and profile view - in which you can add or delete your cat in this dashboard you can see your cat if you have added one and you can like cats.
 If there is a match it is added to the cat's matches

+## About creating a cat

+If you want to personalise your cat you should put a picture in assets and then upload it

+## Using the softuni-practise-server

+you should node server.js it first before running the app